 Complete the import

-When you complete the import, the data is sent to Next Project and you receive a confirmation of how it went.
+When you complete the import, your data is sent to Next Project and you'll receive a confirmation of how it went.

-In some cases there may things prohibiting data from being created, e.g. data inconsistency, that can only be detected when the system tries to create it, and then you receive an error message about this.
+In some cases, things like data inconsistencies may prevent certain records from being created — these can only be detected when the system actually tries to create them.
+If this happens, you'll receive an error message explaining the issue.

-You will then have the opportunity to download a file with a description of what the problem is.
-In this case, the users were already posted and the system does not allow duplicates.
+You'll have the option to download a file with a description of what went wrong.
+In the example below, the users already existed in the system and duplicates are not allowed.

 Good luck!